ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 there's a high probability that all clients will show up at `18:00:00`.

-This could be mitigated adding some jitter to the field-value.
+This could be mitigated by adding some jitter to the field-value.

 Resource exhaustion issues can be associated with quota policies using a large `time-window`, because a user agent by chance or purpose might